-Teeth are perhaps the most important element found in our mouth.
-It plays a major role in our ability to eat as well as presentation and various other bodily tasks.
-In fact, if we say that healthy teeth are vital to oral health, it would not be a false statement to make.
-As the holder of this great gift of nature, Dr. Shervin Louie, the renowned dentist of Los Angeles, says that everyone should know and understand the what are the types of teeth human’s evolve throughout the age, their functionality, and how to take care of them.
+Healthy teeth are vital to oral health and play a major role in our ability to eat and speak, as well as our aesthetic appearance.
+Dr. Shervin Louie, renowned Los Angeles dentist, believes that everyone should know and understand the four main types of teeth, including their functionality and how to take care of them.
 This knowledge is essential to every person who takes a keen interest in maintaining their oral health.
 So, let us look at the four types of main teeth and how important their functionality is to us.

 Four Main Types Of Teeth